fadden/CiderPress2/ndocs/top/SourceNotes.md

 Applications:

- - cp2: command-line application for Windows, Linux, Mac, et.al. (regression tests are built in).
+ - cp2: command-line application (regression tests are built in).
+ - cp2_avalonia: GUI application, built with Avalonia toolkit.
- - cp2_wpf: GUI application for Windows.
+ - cp2_wpf: GUI application for Windows only (deprecated).

 Other (not included in binary distribution):